Pupil Premium Spending

 https://educationendowmentfoundation.org.uk/projects-and-evaluation/projects/magic-breakfast

-We have appointed 4 teaching staff as part of a disenfranchised team, to run breakfast club and to provide 1 to 1 support to identified students.
-Staff are an advocate for the students they work with, perhaps providing additional support that others may get from their home environment.
+We have appointed 3 teaching staff and 3 teaching assistants as part of a disenfranchised team, to run breakfast club and to provide 1 to 1 support to identified students.
+Staff are an advocate for the students they work with, providing additional support that others may get from their home environment.

 1,3,6

 Appointed behaviour lead and Lead Practitioner for standards, ensure that our Hive Switch is applied justly to all, without exception.
 Ensuring that we hold all students to the same high expectations.
-Appointed an additional behaviour mentor Monitoring and embedding the routines of the Hive Switch had an increasingly significant impact on engagement, particularly for those students who are disadvantaged.
-The Hive Switch, applied fully to all, provides a sense of togetherness and necessary discipline.
-1, 4
+Monitoring and embedding the routines of the Hive Switch had an increasingly significant impact on engagement, particularly for those students who are disadvantaged.
+The Hive Switch, applied fully to all, provides a sense of belonging and necessary discipline.
+1, 2, 3, 6

 Targeted attendance and, if needed in the future, remote learning support from the attendance/ Bolton Virtual School.
 Based on the recommendations of the DFE’s ‘Improving School Attendance’ document: https://www.gov.uk/government/publications/school-attendance/framework-for-securing-full-attendance-actions-for-schools-and-local-authorities and the findings suggested in BERA’s literature review: https://www.bera.ac.uk/blog/closing-the-covid-19-gap-where-should-interventions-begin 1, 5 11

-Small group and one-to-one sessions for students with trained mental health practitioner to develop self-regulation/ stress management strategies The recommendations from the EIF stress the importance of the delivery of expert-led sessions (particularly using CBT): https://www.eif.org.uk/report/adolescent-mental-health-a-systematic-review-on-the-effectiveness-of-school-based-intervention 5,6
+Small group and one-to-one sessions for students with trained mental health practitioner to develop self-regulation/ stress management strategies.
+The recommendations from the EIF stress the importance of the delivery of expert-led sessions (particularly using CBT): https://www.eif.org.uk/report/adolescent-mental-health-a-systematic-review-on-the-effectiveness-of-school-based-intervention 2

 Support for ‘disadvantaged’ students to access all aspects of the school curriculum and extra-curricular activities directly related to students’ personal development.
 Based on our previous experience, we have found that many ‘disadvantaged’ students lack the means to participate in extra-curricular activities that will enrich their education.
 Therefore, it is necessary to have a contingency fund to support students should they wish to attend wrap-around activities that would enhance their academic experience.